Digital Scholarship

 High Fidelity Prototype

-With my wireframes complete, I met with my team to review my work.
-I got feedback on how to clean up spacing and design details that I was able to apply to the final prototype.
+With the wireframes complete, I met with my team to review my work.
+I received feedback on how to clean up spacing and design details that I applied to the final prototype.

 User Interviews

-This project was the first time I was able to conduct in-depth user interviews.
-While I was nervous at first, I quickly gained confidence in my interviewing skills and got great advice on how to ask probing questions to find user needs.
+This project was the first time I did in-depth user interviews.
+While I was nervous at first, I quickly gained confidence in my interviewing skills and got great advice on how to ask probing questions to identify user needs.

 Analyzing Findings